 Superfood Additions for Chickens

-If you want to give your flock a boost (as part of the 10% rule!), these are great:
+If you want to give your flock a boost (as part of the 10 percent rule), these are excellent options:

-- Pumpkin Seeds: (Especially raw) are thought to have natural deworming properties.
+Pumpkin Seeds: Especially raw, these are thought to have natural deworming properties.

-- Garlic: (Crushed in their water) is a great immune system booster.
+Garlic: Crushed in their water, it’s considered a great immune system booster by many keepers.

-- Sunflower Seeds: (In moderation) are a fatty treat they love, especially in winter.
+Sunflower Seeds: In moderation, these are a fatty treat they love, especially in winter when they need extra energy.

 Remember, these are supplements, not replacements for their complete feed.
-You can learn more about the best chicken treats that boost egg laying in our other guide.
-Some advanced keepers also explore fermenting chicken feed for better health, which can improve digestibility.
+For more ideas, see our guide on the best chicken treats that boost egg laying.

 Australian-Specific Considerations

-Keeping chooks down under has its own set of rules, from managing heat to observing the legal requirements for keeping chickens in Australia.
+Keeping chooks down under has its own set of rules, from managing heat to storing feed in our variable climate.

 Feeding in Australian Climate Conditions

-- Heat Stress: As mentioned, chickens eat less in the heat.
+As mentioned, chickens eat less in the heat.
 Choosing heat-tolerant breeds for Australian conditions is a great first step.
-To help your current flock:
+To help your current flock during hot weather:

-- Add a second, wide water source (like a shallow pan) they can stand in.
+- Add a second, wide water source (like a shallow pan) they can stand in to cool their feet

-- Add a few ice cubes to their waterer in the middle of the day.
+- Add ice cubes to their waterer in the middle of the day

-- Consider adding a poultry-specific electrolyte to their water on 35°C+ days.
+- Consider adding a poultry-specific electrolyte to their water on days above 35°C

-- Seasonal Egg Production: It’s normal for hens to slow or stop laying in winter (less daylight) and during their annual moult (when they lose and regrow feathers).
+It’s completely normal for hens to slow or stop laying in winter (less daylight) and during their annual moult (when they lose and regrow feathers).
+This isn’t a feed problem; it’s just chicken biology.

 How to Store Your Chicken Feed Properly